 DUM da DUM da DUM da DUM x2

-Now that you have these simple meter patterns, let’s move on, because it does become more complicated than this.
+Now that you have these simple meter patterns, let’s move on, because it can be more complicated than this.

 Picture books are a little different from songs or poetry because they need to tell a story that is clear to children, so they need to be able to scan as proper sentences, rather than poetic lines.
 In order for this to work, most picture books use a slightly more complex meter pattern.
 While the above meter forms are what you would think of as a marching beat, many picture books use a more waltz-like beat, or in poetic terms: anapaest.